 - 1 cup milk

-- Pour enough oil into a deep fryer or heavy bottomed pot so the depth is 3 to 4 inches.
+- Pour vegetable oil into a deep fryer or heavy-bottomed pot until the oil is 3 to 4 inches deep.

 - Drop heaping spoonfuls of the batter into the hot oil.
 Fry only a few at a time for best results.
 If you add too many at once the oil temperature may drop and they make not cook well.